 In fact, he admitted to having around $18,000 in revolving credit card debt spread across seven accounts.
 At least he's got a nice BMW 650i coupe on lease for $899 a month.
 Gosh, it seems like only the rich can buy new cars today!

 So I got to thinking, maybe the reason why Todd has so little assets for a man making six figures a year is because of temptation from all his credit cards.
 When there are no cookies in front of me, I never eat desert.
 As soon as you put out a tray of gooey white chocolate chip cookies at my disposal, it's game over!

-The most credit cards I ever had was between the ages of 22-24 when I had five.
-I thought it was so smart to open up new credit cards with 12+ month long 0% introductory APR rates, pay the minimum for the full term and then transfer the balance to another 0% APR credit card.
+The most I've ever had was between the ages of 22-24 when I had five.
+I thought it was so smart to open up new accounts with 12+ month long 0% introductory APR rates, pay the minimum for the full term and then transfer the balance to another 0% APR credit card.
 Borrowing money for free is always a splendid thing to do when you are young, poor, and have a lot of time on your hands.

 Unfortunately, there's a point where the “spend more, save more” mentality runs out.
 Notably when it becomes absolutely backwards to keep spending just because the interest rate is cheap.
-More than anything it felt annoying to always have a revolving balance so I decided to quit with my credit card shenanigans and just focus on better spending habits.
+More than anything it felt annoying to always have a revolving balance so I decided to quit the shenanigans and just focus on better spending habits.

 I'm a big advocate of less is more when it comes to credit cards.
 Let me explain why I recommend keeping the number of credit cards you have to three or less.